Evaluating the Performance of Approximation Mechanisms under Budget Constraints: Introduction

 \subsection{Related Work}

-For single-item auctions, \cite{Laffont:1996ig} show that when there is a single buyer with a publicly known budget and a value drawn from a regular distribution or DMR distributions, the optimal mechanism has a menu size of one: it posts a price equal to the minimum of the buyer's budget and the Myersonian reserve price.
-When the budget is publicly-known and the value of the single bidder is drawn from a general distribution, \cite{Chawla:2007fu} show that the optimal mechanism has menu of size two.
-For multiple bidders with public budgets, \citet[Theorem 7]{Chawla:2007fu} give a 2-approximation mechanism that has menu size of one. \citet[Theorem 16]{Chawla:2007fu} also prove that, for private-budget MHR distributions (where valuations and budgets are independent) with multiple bidders, there exists a $3(1+e)$-approximation mechanism that requires infinitely many lotteries. \cite{Devanur:2017ik} characterize the optimal mechanisms in a relaxed setting where a single buyer is unable to overstate her budget.
+For single-item auctions, \citet{Laffont:1996ig} show that when there is a single buyer with a publicly known budget and a value drawn from a regular distribution or DMR distributions, the optimal mechanism has a menu size of one: it posts a price equal to the minimum of the buyer's budget and the Myersonian reserve price.
+When the budget is publicly-known and the value of the single bidder is drawn from a general distribution, \citet{Chawla:2007fu} show that the optimal mechanism has a menu of size two.
+For multiple bidders with public budgets, \citet[Theorem 7]{Chawla:2007fu} give a 2-approximation mechanism. \citet[Theorem 16]{Chawla:2007fu} also prove that, for private-budget MHR distributions (where valuations and budgets are independent) with multiple bidders, there exists a $3(1+e)$-approximation mechanism. \citet{Devanur:2017ik} characterize the optimal mechanisms in a relaxed setting where a single buyer is unable to overstate her budget.
 They show that the optimal mechanism may require a menu with exponentially many options (in the number of possible budgets).